Bausch + Lomb Allergiflash eye drops

 If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. POSSIBLE SIDE EFFECTS?
+4. WHAT ARE THE POSSIBLE SIDE EFFECTS?

 Like all medicines, this medicine can cause side effects, although not everybody gets them.
-Common side effects (may affect up to 1 in 10 people) include:

-Uncommon side effects (may affect up to 1 in 100 people) include:
+Uncommon conditions (may affect up to 1 in 100 people) include:

-Swelling (oedema) of the eyelids
+· Swelling (edema) of the eyelids

-Very rare side effects (may affect up to 1 in 10,000 people) include:
+Very rarely seen conditions (may affect up to 1 in 10,000 people) include:

 Reporting of side effects